jayycredle/COSC1436-Final-Project/USER_GUIDE.md

 1. **Total Points Possible:** When you first run the program, you are prompted to enter the total number of points available in the entire course (e.g., 1000).
 This should be a whole number.
 2. **Grading Scheme:** The program will ask for the minimum points needed to earn an A, B, C, and D. Enter these numbers one by one as prompted. (e.g., A = 900, B = 800, and so on.)
 3. **Grade Calculation:** - First, type the **Name** of the assignment (e.g., Homework 1).
 Then type the **Score** you earned (e.g., 95).
 Till you've input all your scores and Names into the program.
 4. **Stopping the Program:** When you have no more assignments to enter, type any **negative number** (like -1) for the score.
-This tells the program to stop and calculate your final grade from Highest to Lowest
+This tells the program to stop and calculate your final grade.

 **This is a sample of what should be displayed on your screen**
 ```text